light7714/nodejs-udemy-course/myCode/29-deployment/README.md

-## Note: The actual deployment part to heroku is in a different git repo, as we had to add the project's git repo as a remote to heroku git, and here the git repo contains all the modules.
+## Note: The actual deployment part to heroku is in a different git repo (boom-shopping), as we had to add the project's git repo as a remote to heroku git, and here the git repo contains all the modules.

 # Deploying (my) SSR code here